History of the College of Arts and Sciences

-The College of Liberal Arts is founded.
+The College of Liberal Arts (renamed the College of Arts and Sciences in 1970) is founded.
 More than 40 students enroll in the College, occupying a rental property on Montgomery Street in downtown Syracuse.
 The curriculum includes courses in algebra, geometry, Latin, Greek, history, physiology, education and rhetoric.

 The University erects its first building: the $136,000 Hall of Languages.

 Syracuse launches the nation’s first bachelor of fine arts program.

 John Raymond French, professor of mathematics, is the College’s first dean.
 He becomes the University’s vice chancellor.

 Syracuse accepts its first doctoral dissertation from one Lucien M. Underwood—a geology student who joins the biology faculty and oversees the Museum of Natural History collections.